SAIC/TheArtOfDataVisualization2014/_posts/2014-03-18-LiveDataVis_notes.md

 ![Clock](/TheArtOfDataVisualization/people/garhodes/img/clock1.jpg "The clock... the archetype of live data vis")

-A clock is a representation of the passing of time-- not quite an analogue, but built on an analogue, such as the vibrations of quartz crystals or the mechanical unwinding of a spring over time, then this analogue is translated into a graphic convention of representation...
+</br></br>A clock is a representation of the passing of time-- not quite an analogue, but built on an analogue, such as the vibrations of quartz crystals or the mechanical unwinding of a spring over time, then this analogue is translated into a graphic convention of representation...

 Roland Barthes, in Camera Lucida, said that the camera is a clock.
 So is the camera--or the photograph--live data vis?